 During the Token2049 event held in Dubai this week, an announcement was made by Mathew McDermott, Goldman Sachs’ head of digital assets, expressing the firm’s intention to engage in tokenized treasury and money market fund trading, along with plans to enter the lending space.

-According to a Bloomberg report released yesterday, plans have also been made by Morgan Stanley to begin providing crypto services through its investment brokerage division, E-Trade, starting in 2026.
-These initiatives would represent the traditional broker’s initial entry into direct spot crypto trading, expanding beyond its existing offerings, which are currently limited to Bitcoin and Ethereum ETFs and futures trading.
+According to a Bloomberg report released yesterday, Morgan Stanley plans to launch crypto services through its investment brokerage arm, E-Trade, starting in 2026.
+These initiatives would mark the traditional broker’s first move into direct spot crypto trading.
+Until now, its offerings have been limited to Bitcoin and Ethereum ETFs and futures trading.